 Ana Andjelic is a brand strategist and sociology expert.

-No one knows what the next winning transparency strategy is going to be.
-Instead of projecting the next success story, we can create one by making new technology inherently social.
-In the complex and unpredictable world of fashion, designing for social influence is our best bet.
+No one knows who the new Glossier is going to be.
+Instead of obsessively guessing the next success story, companies and investors can create one by making their products and services inherently social.
+To increase the chance of cumulative advantage once the product or service is in the market, they can put one or more of the four Cs at their core.
+In the complex and inherently unpredictable beauty market, designing for social influence their best bet.